material-foundation/material-color-utilities/dev_guide/extracting_colors.md

 # Extracting colors from an image

-To extract colors from an image that are suitable for generating schemes, use the `quantize` and `score` libraries.

-TODO: Insert here a diagram for image-to-colors extraction.
+See [Color Extraction](../concepts/color_extraction.md) for a conceptual overview.

 ## Step 1 — Image to Pixels

-First, convert an image into **an array of pixels in ARGB format**.
-MCU does not provide this feature; please use the idiomatic method provided by your language.
+The first step is to convert an image into **an array of pixels in ARGB format**.
+Prior to that, please resize it to 128 × 128 dimensions for faster processing.

-If the image is larger than 128 × 128 pixels, please scale the image down to 128 × 128 before converting it to an array of pixels.
-This ensures the speed of processing.
+MCU does not provide this feature, so you’ll have to rely on the idiomatic method in your programming language.
 For example, in Java, one may use the `BufferedImage.getRGB` method:

 ```java
 import java.awt.image.BufferedImage;